celsowhite/fresh-phrase/readme.md

 ===
 Fresh Phrase is a Google Chrome Extension that gives you a random translation each time you open a new tab.

-It'll help you stay fresh on a lanugage you have been practicing or are already conversational in.
+It'll help you stay fresh on a language you have been practicing or are already conversational in.
 When you hit a new tab take a few seconds to learn a new phrase.

 Languages
 ===